donparakin/htmx-django/README.md

 htmx-django does not need additional packages like [django-template-partials](https://github.com/carltongibson/django-template-partials) to provide a complete HTMX &amp; Django workflow.

+htmx-django is simple and lightweight:
+Nothing needs to be added to INSTALLED_APPS or to MIDDLEWARE.
+In most cases, your Django code does not have even mention HTMX (or Unpoly or Alpine-AJAX). htmx-django differentiates between full-page and fragment requests for you.

 If you have a small brain like me, you might enjoy the simplicity of htmx-django.